rodrigols89/studies/modules/algorithms-and-ds/modules/data-structures/linear/dynamic/stacks/README.md

 See that:

- - First, we check if the Stack is full.
+ - First, we need to check if the Stack is full.
  - Next, how do we set the "top variable" as "-1" we need to first increment "+1":
    - This is because if the list (stack) is empty we can't insert at index "-1".
  - Finally, we just need to insert a new element at index "top", **"arr[self.top]"**.